 The Fulton County Commissioners have designated the Chief Clerk as the County's Open Records Officer.
-The Open Records Officer may be contacted by email at email@example.com, by telephone at 717-485-3691, or by regular mail at 116 West Market Street, Suite 203, McConnellsburg, PA 17233
+The Open Records Officer may be contacted by email at firstname.lastname@example.org, by telephone at 717-485-3691, by fax at 717-485-9411, or by regular mail at 116 West Market Street, Suite 203, McConnellsburg, PA 17233

 Requests for copies of records must be in writing and should be made using the County Open Records Request Form.
-Requests may be typed into this form online by clicking on the link.
-After the form is filled in, you may either print the form and send it to the county via regular mail, or you may save the completed form to your computer and then attach it to an email that you send to the County Open Records Officer.
+This form may be printed and information written in, or requests may be typed into this form on the computer by clicking on the link.
+After the form is filled in, the form may either be printed and sent to the county via regular mail or fax, or the completed form may be saved to the computer and then attached to an email that is sent to the County Open Records Officer.

 The County's Records Request Fee Schedule and Policy sets forth the charges for both paper and electronic fulfillment of requests for copies of records.
 In summary, the Records Request Fee Schedule and Policy contains the following sections: